xmcao-ccc/PdSnSiO/README.md

 # PdSnSiO

-The Supplementary Materials of the training dataset for the machine learning interatomic potential of PdSnSiO
+The Supplementary Materials of the Training Dataset for the Machine Learning Interatomic Potential of PdSnSiO and Movies for MD Processes